eficode-academy/kubernetes-katas/04-storage.md

 [root@multitool-69d6b7fc59-gbghn /]#
  curl 10.0.96.7
 <h1>Welcome to Nginx</h1>This is Nginx with html directory mounted as a volume from GCE Storage.
-This should exist no matter how many times we kill this pod. <HR><b>We NEVER lose</b>
 [root@multitool-69d6b7fc59-gbghn /]#
 ```